Engineering

 Another detail that matters is memory layout.
 In many WASM workloads, data structures are explicit and stable.
 That can improve client-side performance when processing large inputs repeatedly.

-If you have ever watched the browser freeze during a large transform, this difference is not theoretical.
+If you have ever watched the browser freeze during a large PNG transform or a multi-file inspection pass, this difference is not theoretical.

 Servers are usually faster than laptops in raw compute terms.
 That part is true.
 But raw compute is not the full latency story.